 Interviews with Kaushik Basu

-The chief economic adviser to the Indian government, Kaushik Basu, says there’s a Gandhian way of evaluating society that takes account of both growth and inequality, and tells us why his job is an anthropologist’s dream come true.
+Kaushik Basu, Professor of Economics at Cornell and former Chief Economist of the World Bank (2012-2016), says there’s a Gandhian way of evaluating society that takes account of both growth and inequality, and tells us why his job is an anthropologist’s dream come true.
 He picks the best books to understand India’s economy.

 Interviews where books by Kaushik Basu were recommended

 The Republic of Beliefs

 The Community of Advantage: A Behavioural Economist's Defence of the Market

 by Robert Sugden